kerneltux0/PackList_Pandemonium/README.md

 ## Usage

-This app is hosted on Heroku at: (insert url from Heroku here)
+This app is hosted on Heroku at: https://packlist-pandemonium.herokuapp.com

 After going to that URL, you should be directed to a welcome screen with options to sign up & login.
 After creating an account & logging in, you'll be presented with links to create a new list, see all of the lists that you've created, and delete your account.